MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-sudo-sshkeys.md

 1. Use a tool, such as WinSCP, to transfer the private key file `id_dsa` (with no extension) from the client to a directory on your Windows-based computer.
 2. Run PuTTYgen.
 3. In the **PuTTY Key Generator** dialog box, select the **Load** button, and then select the private key `id_dsa` that you transferred from the UNIX or Linux computer.
 4. Select **Save private key** and name and save the file to the desired directory.
+5. You can use the exported file within a maintenance RunAs account configured for `scomuser`, or when performing maintenance tasks through the console.

 You can use the `scomuser` account by using the SSH key and sudo elevation for specifying credentials in Operations Manager wizards and for configuring Run As accounts.